DennisSonntag/fieldScheduler/README.md

 -   Forgot password template email
 -   Fix firebase click login twice to log in
 -   FireBase DataBase (store schedule)
--   Convert as much as possible to astro to remove maximum js
 -   Admin pane